autokey/autokey/Key-Combinations.md

 ### The keyboard.fake_keypress() method:

 #### About:
-This method uses XTest to "fake" a key-press and can be useful for sending key-presses if an application doesn't respond to the `keyboard.send_key()` method.
+The `keyboard.fake_keypress()` method accepts only one key.
+This method uses XTest to "fake" a key-press and can be useful for sending a key-press if an application doesn't respond to the `keyboard.send_key()` method.

 #### Example: